Daniel Isn’t Real first published by SciFiNow

 The vengeful revenant at the heart of Adam Egypt Mortimer‘s feature debut Some Kind Of Hate (2016), co-written with Brian DeLeeuw, embodies and enacts the darkest drives of the film’s living characters.
 In its follow-up, Daniel Isn’t Real, adapted by Mortimer from DeLeeuw’s 2009 novel In This Way I Was Saved, once again mental illness takes on tangible form as a character’s psychological architecture is reified as a monster of genre.

 Like Ate De Jong’s Drop Dead Fred (1991) retold as a horror film, Daniel Isn’t Real sees the life of a young protagonist turned upside down as an imaginary childhood friend returns to play havoc.
-Sensitive student Luke (Miles Robbins) is working towards the realistic, rational option of law while still looking back wistfully at the photography which was once his passion and which he has now abandoned.
+Sensitive student Luke (Miles Robbins) is working towards the realistic, rational, conservative option of law while still looking back wistfully at an imaginative, artistic bent which was once his passion and which he has now abandoned.
 His past haunts him in other ways too, as the relapse of his mother Claire (Mary Stuart Masterson) into bipolar delirium reawakens his concern that the legacy of her mental illness may be a ticking time bomb for himself.
-After all he did, as a child, experience a psychotic episode of his own, attempting, at the manipulative behest of his imaginary friend Daniel, to poison his manic mother.
+After all, he did, as a child, experience a psychotic episode of his own, attempting, at the manipulative behest of his imaginary friend Daniel, to poison his manic mother.
 When demonic hallucinations send the now adult Luke to seek professional help, the psychiatrist Dr Cornelius Brown (Chukwudi Iwuji) urges him to conjure and confront Daniel once more – and Daniel (Patrick Schwarzenegger) is all too keen to be unleashed from his hiding place, and to take over Luke’s life and relationship with free-spirited artist Cassie (Sasha Lane).

 The film’s very title insists that Daniel is a figment, and indeed he is merely the fanciful incarnation of drives which Luke has been repressing ever since his traumatic childhood.
 On the other hand, there is a hint that Daniel may indeed be a real entity – a mostly invisible demon that passes from person to person, driving them to do unspeakable things and to create bloody ‘spectacle’.
 In other words, this is a film where the psychological, the supernatural and the metaphorical become inextricably confused.
 As Daniel Isn’t Real shows events from Luke’s subjectivised perspective, including a character whom nobody else can see and irrational locations that substitute for the labyrinthine corridors of his mind, we are never quite sure where the actual madness ends and the artistic imagery of its expression begins.
 For here, like in Ari Aster’s Hereditary (2018), the psychiatric and the Satanic do battle in a doll’s house that represents, in microcosm, the darkness that, as Cassie asserts, “we all have inside of us”, and that can easily push any one of us over the edge.
 It is an astonishing, arresting film that constantly disorients any viewer who is trying to get a grip on its vying realities.